addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 The reality is that we don't always have the scope to create per-device experiences, so today's application will attempt to optimize for the devices or browsers most likely to access it.
 It's essential that the content the application exposes is readily available to all users, regardless of what browser they are accessing it from so this principle will be kept in mind during the design phase.
 We'll be aiming to create a solution that's responsive from the start and jQuery Mobile simplifies a lot of the actual heavy lifting here as it supports responsive layouts out of the box (including browsers that don't support media queries).#
 Many developers forget that jQM is a UI framework not dissimilar to jQuery UI.
 It’s using the widget factory and is capable of being used for a lot more than we give it credit for.

-If you have a look on the jQuery Mobile showcase#, in a desktop browser, it doesn’t look anything like a mobile application.
+If you have a look on the jQuery Mobile showcase(http://jquerymobile.com/demos/1.2.0/docs/forms/forms-all-mini.html), in a desktop browser, it doesn’t look anything like a mobile application.
 The accordeons, date-pickers, sliders - everything in the desktop UI is re-using what jQM would be providing users on mobile devices.
 Especially if you enable the attribute “data-mini” on components, you’ll not realize any difference.
 Thanks to some media queries, the desktop UI can make optimal use of whitespace, expanding component blocks out and providing alternative layouts whilst still making use of jQM as a component framework.

 The benefit of this is that you don’t need to go pulling in jQuery UI separately to be able to take advantage of these features.
 Thanks to the recent ThemeRoller the components can look pretty much exactly how I would like them to and users of the app can get a jQM UI for lower-resolutions and a jQM-ish UI for everything else.